One of a series of posts about working at CBC Radio back in the day.

 Steve liked to crack jokes and tell funny stories.
 One of his favourite stories was about explaining preservatives to a Frenchman.
 Steve didn’t know the French word for “preservative” so he guessed that it was the same in French, like so many English words.
 But when Steve explained that North American food contains a lot of “preservatives,” the Frenchman got a funny look on his face.
 Only later did Steve find out that, for the French, “les préservatifs” are condoms.

 Steve died way too young, and I miss him.

 After lunch I would move across the hall to Studio 521 to operate a simple half-hour phone show called Les Petites Annonces, basically classified ads on radio.
-Les Petites Annonces was followed by De A a X, with host Francois X, produced by the lovely Esther Ste-Croix.
+Les Petites Annonces was followed by De A a X, with host Francois X (the on-air alias of the unfailingly friendly Francois-Xavier Chamberland), produced by the lovely Esther Ste-Croix.
 It was followed by CJBC Express, a fast-paced current affairs show for the afternoon drive slot, produced by Daniel Martineaux, ably assisted by Brigitte Egan.